IsaiasSantana/FlutterNetworkLayer/README.md

 );
 ```

-Before to start a request, we need to define a **Endpoint**, which contains all necessary to make a request:
+Before to start a request, we need to define an **Endpoint**, which contains all necessary to make a request:
 ```dart
 class ZipCodeEndpoint extends Endpoint {
   final String zipcode;